tapxio/tapx.io-mvp/README.md

 # tapx.io-mvp
-TAPx Project is a protocol, which will build a foundation to unit 1 million online communities.
+TAPx Project is a protocol, which will build a foundation to unite 1 million online communities.

 Our goal is to build a standard, public online community blockchain protocol.